I believe that there is power in numbers.

-If you are interested in beekeeping, I can help you decide with my Exploratory Beekeeping course, scheduled nearly monthly in 2021.
+If you are interested in beekeeping, I can help you decide with my Exploratory Beekeeping course, which is available on-demand >click here for the digital course<.
 I also teach continuing education courses for brand new, current, and returning beekeepers.
 Check Johnston Community Education every semester for current offerings.
 My Beekeeping 101 course is certified with the Great Plains Master Beekeeping Program.
-I also offer the only Beekeeping 201 course in the area, also through Johnston Community Ed.
+I also offer a Winter Beekeeping course (in July) and Beekeeping 201 course in the area, also through Johnston Community Ed.
 Lastly, I send a monthly support email for things that fall outside of classes like reminders and other “bee things” to think about.

 Outside of teaching, I want to connect people to the larger food system and agriculture world.
 I work to improve the adoption rate of best management practices as I understand them.
 To do so, I co-coordinate a bee club called the Des Moines Backyard Beekeepers.
 Prospective and current local beekeepers are welcome to join the club both online and in person.
 In-person meetings are announced on our website.
 We get together every month to talk bees.
 In between meetings, we talk online over at our Facebook group.